 My pain, my difficulties.
 These all involve a strong sense of self-cherishing or grasping.
 But why don’t we see this right away?
 Because we’re usually ignorant of the extent of our attachment to ourselves.
 So first, we need to recognize this, and then we need to admit the source of the problem.

 Now, once we’ve seen the reality of our situation, things don’t magically change.
 But slowly and steadily, we can unclench and relax our self-clinging because we can see how it doesn’t bring any benefit.
 And gradually our compassion will widen and become more sincere.
 In the beginning, as we practice compassion, we may feel that we are faking it a bit (or a lot!).
 That’s ok!
 We are undoing a lifetime of self-centered habitual patterns, so we can’t expect immediate results.
 However, if we stay with meditation on compassion then we’ll build new networks and patterns, and the compassion will become genuine.

 We’re meditating and we should remember that the Tibetan word for meditation, “Gom” (Tib. sgom) means becoming familiar with or habituating.
 If we just keep doing the practice without judging ourselves, comparing, or expecting something, then compassion has space to soften us.

-As Rinpoche notes, we will then find ourselves softening just as ice slowly melts in the warmth of the sun.
+As Rinpoche notes, we will then find ourselves softening just as the ice slowly melts in the warmth of the sun.

 Interested in Learning More About Meditation?

-We hope that this teaching has inspired you to begin or to recommit to a meditation practice.
+We hope that this teaching has inspired you to begin or to recommit to meditation practice.
 At Samye Institute, we offer several home-study programs that allow you to get a deeper understanding of working with your mind.
 Training the Mind: An Introduction, provides a short, easily digestible, exploration of how we can gain familiarity with the mind.
 Individuals who are interested in a more intensive, year-long learning, reflection, and practice program are encouraged to explore The Path of Meditation Level One.